eduweb-pl/kompleksowe-dbanie-o-jakosc-oprogramowania/README.md

 1. Navigate to the root directory of the project where the `pom.xml` file is located.

-2. Run the tests using Maven:
+2. Install dependencies:

     ```sh
+    mvn clean install
+    ```

+3. Run the tests using Maven:

+    ```sh
     mvn test
     ```

+## Java Testing Dependencies

+The project uses the following testing libraries:
+- JUnit 5 - for test framework
+- AssertJ - for fluent assertions
+- Mockito - for mocking in tests

 ## Running JavaScript Tests